 What do I do if a printer malfunctions?

-- If no monitor is on duty, ask at the Circulation Desk.
+- If no computer lab assistant is on duty, ask the Circulation Desk asistants.
 The problem may be one they can resolve or they will request assistance from the Technology/Access Services Assistant or a librarian.

 What if a card reader takes money from my card, but I do not receive my copy/printout?

-- Check first with the computer lab monitor or Circulation Desk staff for assistance.
+- Check first with the computer lab assistant or Circulation Desk staff for assistance.
 The problem may be one they can resolve or they will request assistance from appropriate library personnel.